Wanted New Cards Extra – Silver Beaver Award.

 - The winning designer’s card and store will be featured on the GCU Public Blog – the blog which customers view and follow.

-- As well as featured on the GCU Public Facebook Page – over 55,000 followers, now THAT’S exposure!
+- As well as featured on the GCU Public Facebook Page – nearly 58,000 followers, now THAT’S exposure!

 - The winning card will be Design of the Day following the announcement of the winners (within 48-hours).